DevExpress/devextreme-documentation/api-reference/_hidden/CollectionWidgetItem/template.md

 - Assign a DOM Node of the template's container.
 - Assign a function that returns the jQuery object or a DOM Node of the template's container.

 The following example adds a custom item to the component.
-Note that Angular and Vue use [custom templates](/concepts/05%20UI%20Components/zz%20Common/30%20Templates/10%20Custom%20Templates.md '/Documentation/Guide/UI_Components/Common/Templates/#Custom_Templates') instead of the **template** property.
-In React, specify the [render](/api-reference/_hidden/CollectionWidgetItem/render.md '{basewidgetpath}/Configuration/items/#render') or [component](/api-reference/_hidden/CollectionWidgetItem/component.md '{basewidgetpath}/Configuration/items/#component') properties.

----
-##### jQuery

     <!-- tab: index.js -->
     $(function() {